sql-machine-learning/elasticdl/elasticdl/doc/embedding_layer_design.md

 #### Step 1.2 Initialize embedding vectors

 After model initialization, Redis is empty.
 Master will create and initialize embedding vectors lazily.
-During the forward pass of model, `EdlEmbedding` will send `ids` to  worker, and worker should return every `id`'s embedding to `EdlEmbedding`.
+During the forward pass of model, `EdlEmbedding` will send `ids` to  worker, and worker should return every `id`'s embedding vector to `EdlEmbedding`.
 Some ids are already in Redis and worker will get their embedding vectors from Redis.
 Master will create and initialize embedding vectors for other ids.
 When create and initialize embedding vectors, worker should pass `initializer` parameter to master.

 `initilizer` is a `string` and it is used for get initializer.
 For example, `initilizer='random_normal'` indicates initializer `keras.initializers.RandomNormal()`.

 ```
-def MasterServicer.report_unknown_ids_rpc(self, ids, initializer):
+def MasterServicer.report_unknown_ids_rpc(self, ids, initializer='uniform'):
     with self._embedding_service_lock:
         init_func = tensorflow.python.keras.initializers.get(initializer)
         embeddings = [init_func(i) for i in ids]
-        self.report_embedding_rpc(ids, embeddings)
+        self.embedding_service_set(ids, embeddings)

-def Worker.embedding_lookup(self, ids, initializer):
+def Worker.embedding_lookup(self, ids, initializer='uniform'):
     id_to_embedding, unknown_ids = self.embedding_lookup_rpc(ids)
     if unknown_ids:
         self.report_unknown_ids_rpc(unknown_ids, initializer)